nhoizey/nicolas-hoizey.com/src/articles/2017/07/27/so-long-disqus-hello-webmentions/index.md

 # So long Disqus

-When I launched this Jekyll based site a while ago, I didn't put any comment system, because I didn't like any of [the options available at the moment](https://nicolas-hoizey.com/2013/09/gerer-des-commentaires-sur-un-blog-statique.html){: hreflang="fr"}.
+When I launched this Jekyll based site a while ago, I didn't put any comment system, because I didn't like any of [the options available at the moment](https://nicolas-hoizey.com/2013/09/gerer-des-commentaires-sur-un-blog-statique.html){hreflang="fr"}.

 Later, I was missing the interaction I had on my previous dynamic blog powered by [SPIP](https://www.spip.net/en_rubrique25.html), so I jumped in the Disqus train, because it was the most used around me, and on the sites I visited.